• Reviews

 Angina is a pain in the area of the chest.
 It can happen in short periods.
 It feels like the pressure or the sense of fullness.
 Sometimes the pain can go down the left arm.

-Angina can happen; the lack of oxygen creates the buildup of carbon dioxide in the heart’s muscle.
+Angina can happen; the lack of oxygen creates the buildup of carbon dioxide in the heart’s muscles.
 It is a frightening situation.
 The pain can be mild or acute.
 People can experience it after or during exercise, especially in the cold, having intense emotional stress or vivid dreams.

 Angina passes after a few minutes or after taking nitroglycerine.